actions-marketplace-validations/echoings_actions.diy/README.md

 # actions.diy

-A [GitHub Action](https://github.com/features/actions) to let you custom your action logic
+A [GitHub Action](https://github.com/features/actions) to let you custom your action logic.
+It's like you can't do anything with it directly but you can do anything with it.(For me, I often use it to verify my prototype, then pub a official version if prototype works.)

 ## Usage